Jabulani-N/atlas-machine_learning/unsupervised_learning/hyperparameter_tuning/README.md

 * Note: as you study, remember "covariance matrix" is what we calculated in task 0

 Predicting standard deviation for each point:

+[`numpy.ndarray.flatten`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.flatten.html) is used to convert a multidimensional array into a 1D array.
+[`numpy.diag(arr)`](https://numpy.org/doc/stable/reference/generated/numpy.diag.html) is used to pull the diagonal of `arr` from the center.
+It can be offset by a second argument (int).